 Governmental Funds.
-The focus of the District's governmental funds is to provide information on near-term inflows, outflows and balances of spendable resources.
+The focus of the District's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the District's financing requirements.
 In particular, unreserved fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.
+The table below outlines the governmental fund balances for the year ending December 31, 2023.